hexbatch/apple-core/core-docs/step-2-attributes/standard-attributes.md

 * model - binary (to store rendering models)
 * audio - base attribute type for sound file urls - json has url , start at offset, loop, total play time
 * video - base attribute type for video urls - json has url , start at offset,  total play time
 * (for sets when element enters) default position inside set.
-When a element enters, if it does not have its positioning attribute set, then assigned this
+When an element enters, if it does not have its positioning attribute set, then assigned this

 ### Organization